0P3N50URC3-F0R3V3R/blackbeard/README.md

 DEEP ROCK GALACTIC - DEEPDIVE, ASSIGNMENT AND EVENT EMULATOR

-Currently Supported platform: Windows only.
+Currently Supported platform: Windows, or linux only.
-At the moment i am looking for people who is able to help me to compile this to Linux debian or ubuntu or Raspbian Buster!
+For the linux it does not need any big deal it will work on any pascal compiler and on an apache2 server(you need to add the fake cert manually though)

 # Introduction
 Supported clients: up to Update 35(Season one)